sdingcn/closure/README.md

 ## Semantics

-Reference semantic: all variables and fields are references to objects; all expressions evaluate to references of objects.
+Reference semantic: all names are references to objects;
+all expressions evaluate to references of objects.

-Variables can be re-bound by `vset`.
+Names can be re-bound by `!`.

-Four basic, immutable object types: `Void`, `Int`, `Str`, `Closure`.
+Three basic, immutable object types: `Void`, `Int`, `Closure`.

-Objects of struct types are mutable by `sset`, where a struct is essentially a tuple of fields (references).
+Objects of struct types are mutable by `!`, where a struct is a tuple of names (references).

-Both `letrec` and `( <callee> <expr>* )` use pass-by-reference for variables.
+Both `letrec` and `( <callee> <expr>* )` use pass-by-reference for names.
 To make a deep copy, recursively use the `.clone` intrinsic function (be aware of cycles).

-Garbage collection: do a simple periodic GC and don't do compaction.
+Garbage collection: do a simple periodic GC and don't do compaction; maybe use a free list.

 ## Dependency